US stocks waver as earnings reports for companies begin

-NEW YORK (AP) — Stocks wavered in morning trading on Wall Street Tuesday as traders brace for a big week of news on inflation and company earnings reports.
+NEW YORK (AP) — Stocks wavered in afternoon trading on Wall Street Tuesday as traders brace for a big week of news on inflation and company earnings reports.

-Retailers and consumer products companies gained ground.
-Target rose 1.2% and Kellogg rose 1.3%.
+Banks and industrial companies gained ground.
+Bank of America rose 1.7% and General Electric rose 3.4%.

 Big companies are beginning to report their latest quarterly results.
-Soft drink and snack maker PepsiCo rose 0.3% after releasing a profit report that easily beat analysts’ estimates.
+Soft drink and snack maker PepsiCo was mostly unchanged after releasing a profit report that easily beat analysts’ estimates.

 Investors are preparing for more earnings from big companies this week as they try to determine just how much damage pervasive inflation is inflicting on consumers and businesses.
 Expectations for second-quarter results appear subdued.
 Analysts are forecasting 5.1% growth for companies across the S&P 500, which would be the weakest since the end of 2020, according to FactSet.